arjunnair1997/arjunnair1997.github.io/index.md

 I'm an engineer.
 I love thinking, running experiments, climbing, and reading.

 I seek to have new thoughts which haven't existed in the world yet.
+Read the [The thinking framework](https://visualtransporter.substack.com/p/the-thinking-framework) which is my plan to tackle the problem of innovation.

 Currently I work at [Warpstream Labs](https://www.warpstream.com/) where I solve hardcore problems.
 My proudest technical achievement at my job so far is making the most crucial bottleneck in the system 3x faster allowing the system to handle unimaginable workloads!